kinnala/scikit-fem/paper/paper.md

 from pre- to postprocessing into a single framework.
 As a consequence, we cannot provide an end-to-end experience when it comes to, e.g., specific physical models or distributed computing.
-Our aim is to be generic in terms of PDE's and, hence, support a variety of finite element schemes.
+Our aim is to be generic in terms of PDEs and, hence, support a variety of finite element schemes.
 Currently `scikit-fem` includes a basic support for $H^1$-, $H(\mathrm{div})$-,
 $H(\mathrm{curl})$-, and $H^2$-conforming problems as well as various nonconforming schemes.